svbeon/www/sasl/README.txt

 mIRC (new combined script)
 --------------------------

-Load the sasl.mrc script into mIRC, and press F2 to configure SASL.
+Load the sasl.mrc script into mIRC, then go to the commands menu and click, "mSASL 1.0 beta" to configure SASL.

 This script is a combination of sasl-old.mrc and sasl-lite.mrc below.
 Thanks to lowbox on freenode for providing it.